jprjr/luaflac/README.md

 A `read` callback will receive your `userdata` as the first parameter, and the number of bytes to read as the second parameter.

-On success, return a string of bytes.
+On success, return a string of bytes, a boolean, or nil.
+It must not be larger than the requested size.

-Returning an empty string, `nil`, or `true` will tell libFLAC we've reached the end of the file.
-Returning `false` will tell libFLAC to abort.
+Returning `nil` or `false` will tell libFLAC we've reached the end of the stream.
+Returning `true` is like returning an empty string - we push no data into libFLAC, but tell it to continue reading anyway.

 ## seek